etlbox/etlbox.website/doks_v1.8/content/recipes/performance/dbmerge-performance.md

 ---
-title: "DbMerge Performance Test"
+title: "Database Performance Tester"
-description: "This recipe demonstrates how the performance of the DbMerge could be tested. "
+description: "This recipe shows how to use the MemoryTester console app to benchmark database performance (DbDestination and DbMerge) and observe ETLBox memory consumption while processing large data volumes."
-lead: "This blog post provides a simplified example of how to conduct a performance test for the DbMerge component using the ETLBox library in a C# application."
+lead: "The MemoryTester sample application generates large test datasets, runs high-volume DbDestination loads and DbMerge operations, and continuously reports rows processed, elapsed time, and .NET heap usage so you can analyze both performance and memory behaviour of ETLBox in your environment."
 draft: false
 menu:
   recipes: